jmasterson5/final-project/design/README.md

+# CodeMirror

+[CodeMirror](https://github.com/codemirror/codemirror) found on github, is a very cool way to display useful coding into an HTML page.
+It is widely used for demonstrating, teaching, and learning to code.
+I Plan to make use of this with a live ocding portion of my website.

-A few of the code snippets
+## A few of the code snippets

     <html>